Graphic Design: Color Gradient Guide

 Tips:

-• Make text stand out with a dark canvas.
-It’s best to remove background elements first to stay clear of distractions.
+- Make text stand out with a dark canvas.
+It’s best to remove the background from the elements first to stay clear of distractions.

 Best Used In: